aws-samples/step-functions-workflows-collection/curbside-pickup/README.md

-# Human Task w/ Reminder
+# Curbside Pick-Up App

-This application will create a State Machine, an SNS topic, and a DynamoDB Table.
-The State Machine will create a UUID and save to DDB with Task Status as false.
-It will then send a Task Token to Human via SNS and wait for task to be completed.
-At the same a loop will start that will Sleep for X seconds and then check Task Status in DDB.
-It will send a Reminder and loop to begining until Task Status is true.
+This application will create a State Machine, an SNS topic, an SQS Queue, ApiGateway, Lambda, and a DynamoDB Table.
+The Frontend web app will submit order to State Machine via ApiGateway as proxy to Lambda.
+This will create the order in DynamoDB and place pick order in SQS for employee.
+After order is picked the TaskToken callback is sent with a success.
+The customer is sent a message via SNS that their order is ready for pickup.
+When the customer arrives they send a TaskToken back with success and their current parking location.
+Employees are alerted the customer has arrived via SNS message.
+The employee will send TaskToken success on completion of order delivery.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.